Configuration¶

 By default, a local client and exporter session are automatically initialized when

-running test scripts through jmp start
+running test scripts through jmp exporter shell

-for easy testing of new drivers, client libraries, or verifying that tests work
+This allows for easy testing of new drivers, client libraries, or verifying that tests work

 on your local bench.